Fisheries under Regional Fisheries Organizations

 The conditions of operation are set by the Conservation and Enforcement Measures which also establish the annual quotas allocated to the different Contracting Parties for the different species.

 Redfish in the Irminger Sea in the Northeast Atlantic is governed by a more recent RFMO than NAFO called NEAFC – North East Atlantic Fisheries Commission - developed since 1994.
-The NEAFC regulatory area corresponds geographically to areas of ICES / ICES.
-The terms of operation are established by Recommendations adopted annually for regulated species - herring, blue whiting, mackerel, redfish and deep-sea species - and by the Scheme of Control.
+The NEAFC regulatory area corresponds geographically to areas of ICES/CIEM.
+The terms of operation are established by recommendations adopted annually for regulated species - herring, blue whiting, mackerel, redfish and deep-sea species - and by the Scheme of Control.

 Regional Fisheries Organizations of the South